New York Digital Assets Estate Planning

 Executors, Trustees, and Agents

-An executor or administrator handles estate assets after death.
+An executor named in a will, or an administrator when there is no will, handles estate assets after death under letters issued by the Surrogate's Court.
 A trustee handles trust assets.
 A power-of-attorney agent acts during life if the principal authorized the role and the power remains valid.
 A health care proxy handles medical decisions, not financial digital assets.

-Coordinate the documents.
+Coordinate the documents so the direction matches across all of them.
 The New York power of attorney guide covers financial authority during life.
-The New York executor duties guide covers estate duties after death.
+The New York executor duties guide covers estate duties after the Surrogate's Court appoints a fiduciary.

 Build a Digital Assets Checklist